Compaq Presario M2000 Notebook PC support

 Step 2: Ensuring proper space for ventilation

 To decrease the likelihood of overheating problems, ensure the fans on your computer are able to ventilate properly.
-Proper ventilation for the system is important for workstation operation.
+Proper ventilation for the system is important for notebook operation.
 Follow these guidelines to ensure adequate ventilation:

 - Keep the computer upright and on a sturdy, level surface.